 Drawn By the Father

 “No one can come to me unless the Father who sent me draws them, and I will raise them up at the last day.
 It is written in the Prophets: ‘They will all be taught by God.’
 Everyone who has heard the Father and learned from him comes to me.
 No one has seen the Father except the one who is from God; only he has seen the Father.
 Very truly I tell you, the one who believes has eternal life.”John 6:44-47 NIV

-Let’s take a moment an look at this word ‘draw’.
-In the Greek it is ἑλκύω, transliterated as helkyō.
+Let’s take a moment and look at the word ‘draw’.
+In Greek, it is helkyō.
 This word is used eight times in the New Testament, five of which are in the gospel of John.
-In addition to this passage it is used in John 12:32, where Jesus draws all people to himself; John 18:10 where Peter draws a sword to cut off an ear; in John 21:6 where the disciple are unable to draw in the net full of fish; and in John 21:11 where Peter does draw in the net of fish.
+In addition to this passage, it is used in John 12:32, where Jesus draws all people to himself; in John 18:10, where Peter drew a sword to cut off an ear; in John 21:6, where the disciples were unable to draw in the net full of fish; and in John 21:11, where Peter draws the net full of fish to the shore.